UNMC_Acronym_Vert_sm_4c

 Rotation opportunities are available for highly motivated students.
 Contact Dr. Caplan for additional information.

-Since our laboratory follows our discoveries wherever they lead, research in the lab has expanded to studying the actin cytoskeleton and regulation of actin polymerization, the process of cytokinesis and cell division, the study of primary cilia and their biogenesis, centrosome biology, and most recently, mitochondrial dynamics and their continual fusion and fission.
+Because the laboratory follows discoveries wherever they lead, research in the lab has expanded to studying the actin cytoskeleton and regulation of actin polymerization, the process of cytokinesis and cell division, the study of primary cilia and their biogenesis, centrosome biology, and most recently, mitochondrial dynamics and their continual fusion and fission.

 Dr. Steve Caplan in a lab with a student